Eyescale/Equalizer/README.rst

     top of Equalizer, enabling rapid development of clustered multi-GPU applications
 -   Runtime failure tolerance detecting hardware and software failures
--   Tile compounds for fill-limited rendering such as volume raycasting and interactive raytracing
+-   Tile compounds for fill-limited rendering such as direct volume rendering and interactive raytracing

 -   Distributed queue
 -   RDMA-based connection class for InfiniBand